Dey (month)

+The cover of a Persian Almanac (Taqvim) created by Najm al-Dawlah Isfahani for the Solar Hijri year 1272 (roughly corresponding to 1893-1894 AD).

 Dey (دی, /fa/) is the tenth month of the Solar Hijri calendar, the official calendar of Iran and Afghanistan.
 It marks the start of winter.
-It has thirty days, beginning in December and ending in January of the Gregorian Calendar.
+It has 30 days.
+It begins on 22 December and ends on 20 January in the Gregorian Calendar.

 The associated astrological sign in the tropical zodiac is Capricorn.

 The name is derived from Daθušō, "The Creator" (i.e. Ahura Mazda).